Vietnam: Merger Control

 Filing requirement under the Competition Law 2018

-The Competition Law 2018 does not differentiate the filing obligation based on the type of concentration, and instead mandates that any party participating in the concentration that crosses any of the jurisdictional thresholds is responsible for filing.
+The Competition Law 2018 does not differentiate the filing obligation based on the type of concentration, and instead mandates that all undertakings participating in a notifiable concentration are responsible for filing, even if only one undertaking technically crosses a jurisdictional threshold.

 Types of transactions caught by merger control regime